Paul-Roux-Phys/BootstrapVirasoro.jl/docs/src/cft_data.md

 ## Fields

-For our purposes, a field is the data of left and right conformal dimensions.
+We see a field as the data of left and right conformal dimensions, plus labels indicating whether the field is diagonal and degenerate.
 We denote $V_{(r, s)}$ a field with left and right dimensions
 $(\Delta_{(r, s)}, \Delta_{(r, -s)})$.

-The program exposes a `Field` struct and convenient constructors:

 ```@docs
 Field